Alt text: A person prevents a series of wooden blocks from toppling over on top of financial charts, with a piggy bank nearby.

 • How can operational processes be improved to prevent disruptions?

-• How can a business ensure compliance with progressing regulatory requirements?
+• How can a business ensure compliance with changing regulatory requirements?

 • What strategies can protect a company’s reputation in a crisis?